phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^

-- LOC  : Never use GPU Direct RDMA. (always disabled)
+- LOC  : Never use GPU Direct RDMA (always disabled).
 - PIX  : Use GPU Direct RDMA when GPU and NIC are on the same PCI switch.
 - PXB  : Use GPU Direct RDMA when GPU and NIC are connected through PCI switches (potentially multiple hops).
 - PHB  : Use GPU Direct RDMA when GPU and NIC are on the same NUMA node.
 Traffic will go through the CPU.
-- SYS  : Use GPU Direct RDMA even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)
+- SYS  : Use GPU Direct RDMA even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI) (always enabled).

 Integer Values (Legacy)
 ^^^^^^^^^^^^^^^^^^^^^^^